SONG TO THE EARTH

 The music is scored in sonic waves, circles and spirals that pass between the groups of musicians accompanied by an ethereal insect and bird soundscape.
 A compelling aspect of this work is the ability to experience the music from right next to the players.
 It is unlike anything DeepBlue has attempted before, breaking down the barriers between the audience and musicians in totally new ways.

 Song to the Earth was performed at Bleach* Festival / Festival 2018 as part of the Gold Coast Commonwealth Games Arts and Culture Program, and also at Flowstate, South Bank.
-A fabulous group of string and percussion students from The Gold Coast and Brisbane joined
+A fabulous group of string and percussion students from The Gold Coast and Brisbane joined.

 Composer Corrina Bonshek’s Song to the Earth portfolio has more details about the production.

-Artistic direction & composition Dr Corrina Bonshek
+Artistic direction and composition Dr Corrina Bonshek

 Performed by DeepBlue, Dr Michael Askill, and local musicians